 - Put the meat in a pot over high heat.
 Add the rest of the ingredients and give them a stir to make sure everything is mixed well.
-Once it's come to a boil, turn down the heat to low whilst maintaining a gentle simmer.
+Once it's come to a boil, turn down to low heat whilst maintaining a gentle simmer.

-- Cover and leave it for 40 minutes.
+- Cover and leave it for 40 minutes over low fire.
 Give it a stir every now and then, making sure there's enough liquid in the pot and that you give the ribs a toss.

 - After 40 minutes, uncover the pot and increase the heat so that everything comes to a sizzling boil.
 This is the key step to making the pork caramelised you want a thick, sticky sauce but you don't want it to burn.
 (Turn the heat down if the sauce looks like it's burning.)

 - Keep stirring till most of the sauce has evaporated and is a thick glaze consistency.
 Serve with white rice!